 Which can be like threading a needle.

-Except that’s harder.
+Except sometimes that’s harder.

-Or maybe things have been hanging by a thread.
+Maybe things have been hanging by a thread.

 And we wait.

-All of a sudden, we break it off.
+All of a sudden, break it off.

 Those who think about thread probably sew.